GimpArm/SMBLibrary/Readme.md

 This is a fork of [Tal Aloni's SMBLibrary](https://github.com/TalAloni/SMBLibrary) that has the root Utilities namespace moved to SMLibrary.Utilities so it does not conflict with other libraries.

-There is a netstandard2.0 package available under the name [SMBLibrary.RootNS](https://www.nuget.org/packages/SMBLibrary.RootNS).
+There is a netstandard2.0 Nuget package available under the name [SMBLibrary.RootNS](https://www.nuget.org/packages/SMBLibrary.RootNS).

 ## Changes From the Original Library